 Why Specific Fruits Are Recommended for Autistic Children

 Certain fruits are good for autistic children.
 They contain nutrients that help with brain health and overall health.
 Each fruit has a mix of vitamins, minerals, and antioxidants.
-These nutrients support cognitive development and behavior.
+For autistic children, the most valuable fruits are those that specifically support:

 Nutrients in Fruits That Benefit Autism Symptoms